“I’m responding really well to meds and treatment,” said Dolly Parton in an unexpected health update. “I’m improving every day.”

 It hasn’t been confirmed that the “health challenges” she is dealing with are.
 Although there are reports that it is kidney stones.
 However, Dolly has been open in the past about her cosmetic procedures, famously saying, “You’ve just got to be very careful not to overdo it.”

 Furthermore, the ‘9 to 5’ singer has spoken about her struggles with endometriosis throughout her life.
-In 1982, she had to cancel a tour due to the chronic condition.
+In 1982, she had to cancel a tour due to a chronic condition.

 Dolly Parton also revealed more in her book Dolly on Dolly: Interviews and Encounters with Dolly Parton that she had been diagnosed with endometriosis.
 Furthermore, she was forced to undergo a partial hysterectomy in her early to mid-30s as a result.